U-interrupt/uintr/doc/spec.md

 For Receiver:

-An instruction `uipi READ, reg` is used to read pending bits from UINTC.
+An instruction `uipi READ, reg` is used to read pending bits from UINTC with the index in **suirs**.

-An instruction `uipi WRITE, reg` is used to write pending bits to UINTC.
+An instruction `uipi WRITE, reg` is used to write pending bits to UINTC with the index in **suirs**.

-An instruction `uipi ACTIVATE, 0x1` or `uipi ACTIVATE, 0x0` is used to set or unset the **Active** bit in the entry.
+An instruction `uipi ACTIVATE, 0x1` or `uipi ACTIVATE, 0x0` is used to set or unset the **Active** bit in the entry with the index in **suirs**.

 Thus the `Hartid` field in UIRS cannot be modified by user.

+An instruction `uipi WAKEUP` is used for sending a user interrupt with the index in **suirs**.
+A receiver can send a user interrupt to itself with this instruction.

 ## UINTC